Hughes-Genome-Group/Lanceotron-User-Docs/_build/html/_sources/mlv_developer/developer.rst.txt

 * *- -threads* - The number of threads to give the queue - optional (default is 3)

-remove_delete_projects
+remove_deleted_projects
 +++++++++++++++++++++++++++
 Removes all projects (and associated jobs) that are tagged as deleted.
-All data associated with the project is permanantly deleted
+All data associated with the project is permanantly deleted.

 check_all_jobs
 +++++++++++++++++++++++++++
-Calls check_status on all running jobs.
-This is not required fo jobs in the local queue, only those running on remote servers that have their check_process method overwritten.
-In which case this scrpt should be run at frequent time intervals e.g. in crontab
+Calls *check_status* on all running jobs.
+This is not required for jobs in the local queue, only those running on remote servers that have their *check_process* method overwritten.
+In which case this script should be run at frequent time intervals e.g. in crontab